hiomgupta/binge-trendy/README.md

 # Binge Trendy

 A Python program to help you binge-watch smarter by listing only the best TV show episodes.
-GraphTV plots the IMDb user ratings for every episode and then performs a linear regression of the episode rating on the episode number to make a trend line.
-I have personally found that watching only the shows above the trend line means I watch the good episodes and skip the bad ones (i.e. the ones below the trend line).
+I have personally found that watching only the shows above the trend line means I watch the good episodes and skip the bad ones (i.e., the ones below the trend line).
 I also wanted a good reason to use OMDb API.

 Of course, this will only work for TV shows where you can watch a few episodes here and there and not for shows like The Greatest Show Ever.